-All faculty are expected to possess a high level of academic, professional and/or experiential preparation appropriate to their discipline and shall be appointed to an academic rank and status commensurate with their preparation and credentials as per the Placement in Rank by Discipline document (attached).
+All faculty are expected to possess a high level of academic, professional and/or experiential preparation appropriate to their discipline and shall be appointed to an academic rank and status commensurate with their preparation and credentials as per the Placement in Rank by Discipline document (see table below).
+Academic rank or status is for the purpose of placement on the rank and salary schedule only; it is in no way a guarantee of continuing employment or wages.
+Placement in rank will be guided by the following criteria:

-Adopted: June 13, 1997 Revised: October 3, 2001 Revised: March 2003
+Adopted: June 13, 1997

+Revised: October 3, 2001

+Revised: March, 2003

-Revised: September 20, 2013 Reviewed: October 10, 2016 Reviewed: September 26, 2018 Revised: September 27, 2018
+Revised: September 20, 2013

+Reviewed: October 10, 2016

+Reviewed: September 26, 2018

+Revised: September 27, 2018

+Reviewed June 12, 2024

+Revised June 13, 2024